anurag1004/flashfetch/README.md

 - `onProgressUpdate(ProgressEvent event)`: This method is called when the download progress is updated, allowing you to handle progress updates for a specific download task.
 In the example, it prints the current download progress.
 - `onCompleted(ProgressEvent event)`: This method is called when a download task is completed successfully, enabling you to perform any necessary actions after the download finishes.
 In the example, it prints the name of the downloaded file.
 - `onError(ProgressEvent event)`: This method is called when an error occurs during the download process, providing you with the opportunity to handle errors gracefully.
 In the example, it prints the error message.
-- `onExit(ProgressEvent event)`: This method is called when the download process exits, allowing you to perform any necessary cleanup or finalization tasks.
+- `onExit(ProgressEvent event)`: This method is called when the you shutdown download manager or is exited unexpectedly.
 In the example, it prints a message indicating the download process has exited.

 #### ProgressEvent